neelsmith/greeklang/morphology/dev/notes/scaffolding-analytic-types.md

 The following mods were required to add a new analytical type (here, added indeclinable type)

+### Stem data and inflectional patterns
 - build.gradle.
-Add method to build appropriate stem lexicon from `.csv` source.
+Add method to build appropriate `.fst` format stem lexicon from `.csv` source.
 - √ src/core_inflection/*ORTHOGRAPHY*/core_inflection/inflection.fst.
 Include  reference to implementation of inflectional type.
 Done for *ORTHOGRAPHY*=greek.
 - √ src/core_inflection/*ORTHOGRAPHY*/core_inflection/inflection/*MORPHTYPE*.fst.
 Inflectional rules for each type in a given orthography.
 Added placeholders for *ORTHOGRAPHY*=greek.
-- src/core_inflection/*ORTHOGRAPHY*/core_inflection/makefile.
+- √ src/core_inflection/*ORTHOGRAPHY*/core_inflection/makefile.
 Include implementation of each type to `make` dependencies for building this orthography.

+### Acceptor transducers to verify format of stem-inflection pairing

+- src/fst/symbols/stemtypes.fst Add new analytic type to alphabet of symbols.
+- modified: src/fst/acceptors/indeclinable.fst.
+Implement generic acceptor for new type (still requires implementation in a given orthograph).
-- modified:   src/fst/acceptor.fst.
+- src/fst/acceptor.fst.
 Add new type to chain of acceptors.
 - modified:   src/fst/makefile.
 Add make dependency for acceptor.a on new acceptor.
-- modified:   src/fst/symbols/stemtypes.fst Add new analytic type to alphabet of symbols.
-- modified: src/fst/acceptors/indeclinable.fst.
-Implement generic acceptor for new type (still requires implementation in a given orthograph).

 ## Process the FST results in the parser